syntax-error7/DynamicLogger-with-Typescript-Transformer/README.md

    ```bash
    npm install
    ```
    This will download `dynamic-logger` into your `node_modules/` and run its `prepare` script, which builds the necessary `dist` files including the transformer in the `node-modules/dynamic-logger` directory.

-   The `postinstall` script will install `ts-patch` which will be required to compile your TypeScript code according to the custom transformer specified in the `tsconfig.json` file at build time.
+The `postinstall` script will install the `ts-patch` tool, whose usability was mentioned earlier.

 ### 4. Create `logger-config.json`